webberLV/lol-valorant-riot-name-changer/README.md

 1. Start Riot client and log in
 2. Open terminal/command prompt in the folder where you downloaded `riot_id_changer.py`
 3. Run: `python riot_id_changer.py` or `./riot_id_changer.py` (or double-click it)
-4. Type your new name and tagline
+4. It will ask you to type in your new riotid first then it will asak you to change tagline after.
 5. Done

 ## How It Works